-Through online technology, alumni are now better connected wherever we are in the world.
+Alumni are now better connected than ever and wherever we are in the world.
 Check this page regularly, as new virtual events are added frequently.
 Make sure your contact information is up to date so that you may receive news, announcements and program schedules via our e-newsletter.

 Much like the students’ calendar, the King’s alumni datebook is packed with annual events, camaraderie and a desire to support a college we all remember and love.